harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

            "Medals enabled" set to "No"
            "Enable public scoreboard" set to "No"
-           "Open contest to all teams" set to "No" select in "Team categories" the value 'part9999-teams-config'
+           "Open contest to all teams" set to "No" select in "Team categories" the value 'part9001-teams-config'

 ## Step 7: create and mail users of a course part

-Step by step instructions to create users and teams in DOMjudge:
+Step-by-step instructions to create users and teams in DOMjudge:

-1. Create a `teams.csv` file, where each line represents a team, with two or three columns "teamname","names", and "emails", where the first is optional.
-The `teams.csv` file contains the minimal information required to create users and teams in DOMjudge.
+1. Create a `teams-part9001.csv` file, where each line represents a team, with two or three columns "teamname","names", and "emails", where the first is optional.
+    The `teams-part9001.csv` file contains the minimal information required to create users and teams in DOMjudge.

-    For our Test we use a pre-generated file in `$TEST_DATA_DIR/teams.csv` file with 50 teams of each 2 students.
+    For our Test we use a pre-generated file in `$TEST_DATA_DIR/teams-part9001.csv` file with 50 teams of each 2 students.
 Each group is called "GroupX" and each student is called "StudentX", and has email "student01.domjudge@example.com":

     ```console
-    $ cat "$TEST_DATA_DIR/teams.csv"
+    $ cat "$TEST_DATA_DIR/teams-part9001.csv"
     "teamname","names", "emails"
     "group001","Student 001, Student 002","student001@example.com, student 002@example.com"
     "group002","Student 003, Student 004","student003@example.com, student 004@example.com"